 The podcast first aired in 2016 and is known to be a comedy crime chat show.
 The podcast is entertaining, gripping, funny, and fresh at the same time.
-For many listeners interested in crime, My Favourite Murder is weirdly therapeutic.
+For many listeners interested in crime, My Favorite Murder is weirdly therapeutic.

-This North-Carolina based true-crime podcast produced by Lauren Spohrer and hosted by Phoebe Judge is a series of short crime stories.
+This North-Carolina-based true-crime podcast, produced by Lauren Spohrer and hosted by Phoebe Judge, is a series of short crime stories.
 This hypnotic podcast changes the listeners’ perspective of crime, victims, and criminals.

 The podcast brings out stories of individuals who have done wrong or have been wronged.
 Listeners learn something new in every episode and get an insight into the portraits of people whose lives are caught up in the world of crime.

-In this episode, a few individuals form a group to help women obtain the abortion outside the purview of the law.
+In this episode, a few individuals form a group to help women obtain an abortion outside the purview of the law.
 The group would call a number and be guided by a woman on how to do an abortion illegally.

-4. Dirty John:
+8. Dirty John:

 Dirty John is a podcast based on the life of Debra Newell furniture designer.
 Debra wishes to follow her heart and lead a happy, fulfilling life.
 Everything changes when she falls in love with a con artist and marries him.
 The plot of this podcast is beautiful and sophisticated.

-Best Episode: The best episode of the podcast Dirty Johnis is The Real Thing, where Debra meets John for the first time through a dating website.
+Best Episode: The best episode of the podcast Dirty John is The Real Thing, where Debra meets John for the first time through a dating website.
 The episode is the beginning of a complex world of love, lies, and forgiveness that Debra falls into.

 She likes John, but his stories do not match up.
 This episode is essential as it is the advent of the gripping and complex world Debra chooses for herself.

-5. Hell and Gone:
+9. Hell and Gone:

 In the podcast Hell and Gone, private investigator and writer Catherine Townsend look into unsolved crimes in the town of Arkansas.
-She searches for the truth and finds herself to be a part of the famous murder case of Rebekah Gould.
+She searches for the truth and finds herself a part of the famous murder case of Rebekah Gould.
 Rebekah is a renowned college student who was murdered in 2004.

 Best Episode: The best episode of the podcast Hell and gone is Bonus.
 In this episode, while solving the Murder of JanieWard looks into the case of Rebekah Gould.

-6. To Live and Die in LA:
+10. To Live and Die in LA:

 This true-crime podcast focuses on the disappearance of Adea Shabani, a 25-year-old aspiring actress and model.
-Adea vanishes in February 2018, and to look into her disappearance, and the podcast has Neil Strauss come forward to investigate the crime.
+Adea vanishes in February 2018, and to look into her disappearance, the podcast has Neil Strauss come forward to investigate the crime.